-Membrane is an art installation which is planned to be exhibited at the Kunstverein Tiergarten in Berlin in 2019.
+Membrane is an art installation which is the central work of the exhibition of th same name at the Kunstverein Tiergarten in Berlin in 2019.
 It builds on a series of generative video installations with real time video input.
 Membrane allows the viewer to interact directly with the generation of the image.
 In doing this it is possible to experience the ‘imagination’ of the computer, guiding the process according to curiosity and personal preferences.

 An image on a computer is represented by a matrix of RGB values along an x- and a y-axis.
 A digital image consists of a grid of pixels which take their values from a spectrum of hues (usually 256 per channel).
 In the case of Membrane, these images are derived from a static video camera observing a street scene in Berlin.
 In this respect we can view the image as a snapshot of the place within a certain time frame and thus we are able to interfere with the temporal alterations of the image on an algorithmic level via software.